-Since Iran had always been attacked by hostile enemies, kings usually ordered the construction of huge and solid buildings so that they could defend themselves, their families, their Kingdome and their cities.
+Since Iran had always been attacked by hostile enemies, governments usually ordered the construction of huge and solid buildings so that they could defend themselves, their families, their King dome and their cities.
 Some of these structures were used militarily and some were built just to protect farmers and peasants, but all of them are only witnesses of wars and bloodshed throughout Iranian history.
-In this article we take a look at top ten of Iran’s ancient fortresses.
+In this article we take a look at top ten famous castles of Iran.

 Fortresses have played an important role in strengthening nations throughout history and even in prehistoric times.
 Castles were usually protected by governments along important roads or cities.
 The castles in ancient times were mostly built on high mountains or rocky slopes that served as a natural defensive factor against enemies.

 Iran is no exception and has a number of unique historical fortresses.
 In most cities of Iran, these historic castles are found and most of them can be visited.